Column: Another socially distanced Newby Awards for 2021 - NewsBreak

 We had hoped the Newby Awards could return to a bit of normalcy this year.

-Ohhh, how we’d love to stroll down the imaginary red carpet, pretend to dole out some statuettes, and make-believe we’re attending a train wreck of an after-party at Kanye West’s new house before he tears it down.
+Ohhh, how we’d love to stroll down the imaginary red carpet, pretend to dole out some statuettes, and make-believe we’re attending a train wreck of an after-party at before he tears it down.

-Sadly, thanks to folks such as wannabe game show host-slash- vaccine quack Aaron Rodgers, coronavirus was renewed for a third season as we were winding down 2021.
+Sadly, thanks to folks such as wannabe game show host-slash- Aaron Rodgers, coronavirus was renewed for a third season as we were winding down 2021.

 So, taking a page from Bill Murray in “Groundhog Day,” we’re sticking with largely the same routine from a year ago.